thomasnield/classroom-scheduling-demo/README.md

 I want to create (or welcome contributions) to develop a solution for a simple scenario: scheduling university classes across a limited set of classrooms over a week.
 I'd strongly prefer a mathematical approach using linear algebra techniques rather than a brute-force approach.

+This is purely an exercise for my own (and others') learning.

 Preferred languages are Python, Java, or Kotlin.

 Here is a starting data set: